openfl/OpenFLDevelopersGuide/filtering-display-objects/available-display-filters.md

 The following example draws a circle on the Stage, and applies a gradient glow filter to it.
 As you move the mouse further to the right and down, the amount of blur increases in the horizontal and vertical directions respectively.
 In addition, any time you click on the Stage, the strength of the blur increases.

-import flash.events.MouseEvent;
+import openfl.events.MouseEvent;

-import flash.filters.BitmapFilterQuality; import flash.filters.BitmapFilterType; import flash.filters.GradientGlowFilter;
+import openfl.filters.BitmapFilterQuality; import openfl.filters.BitmapFilterType; import openfl.filters.GradientGlowFilter;

 // Create a new Shape instance. var shape:Shape = new Shape();